RiturajKulshresth/Rakshak_RGB2NIR_RGB2TEMP/README.md

 ## Code

 All the code files are organized according to the datasets that it operates on.
 Some of them are experiments done along the way to achieve the final results and the rest are the actual code that contribute to the final result.
-To run and get the resluts shown above, follow the steps given below
+To run and get the resluts shown above, follow the steps given below (Before running, make sure to check that all paths for input and output match your system).

 ### Run for Dataset I
 All files can be found in the directory "Final_codes/Dataset_I".
 To get the temperature prediction using selfdata run in the following order